 For either ratio, a result of one or greater is generally sufficient to confirm adequate business liquidity to support the withdrawal of earnings.”

-This means that lenders now have to analyze how much cash is left in the business after the withdrawal of business funds for the new house purchase, and of the cash left in the business accounts meets one of the above ratios.
+This means that lenders now have to analyze how much cash is left in the business after the withdrawal of business funds for the new house purchase.
+And they must determine if the cash left in the business accounts meets one of the above ratios.